Why Foundry Compatibility Is Usually Overstated

 Decision Brief

-But compatibility is not binary.
-A process can look compatible in a slide and still fail at design-rule integration, tool availability, thermal budget, contamination rules, yield learning, test methodology, reliability, or business access.
+Compatibility is not binary.
+A process can look compatible at the block-diagram level and still fail at design rules, module integration, contamination controls, thermal budgets, tool availability, yield learning, test, reliability, or qualification.

 TIGRE lens